 The intervention will be delivered in 2 jurisdictions:

 - The Champlain Local Health Integration Network in Ontario (Ottawa region), where approximately 80% of primary care providers are registered on BASE eConsult, and

-- Newfoundland and Labrador, where eConsult was recently introduced as a pilot project.
+- Newfoundland and Labrador, where eConsult was more recently introduced.